YukiHoshino0203/KokoroSystem/README.md

 - Dynamic response strategy generation based on `TR` (Total Resonance) and `PMC` status.
 - Three-stage pipeline: `LLM Semantic Extraction` → `Structural Math Processing (Kokoro)` → `LLM Contextual Generation`.

+*Note: These demos are designed to demonstrate the validity of the mathematical framework.
+They are not intended for direct practical use, but rather to showcase research value and potential.*
 ---

 ## 📊 Foundational Theories